 So, one option is to learn to repair your phone, rather than splash out on a new device and fresh accessories.
 That’s not to say that you shouldn’t ever upgrade your phone, but you should always aim to shop smart if you do need to do so.

 Choose energy-efficient tech

 With the news that energy bills are once again shooting up, it’s worth noting the environmental and economic benefits that energy-efficient tech can give you.
+When moving into a new home, choose an electricity provider that matches your tech and your pockets.
 For laptop upgrades, our top tip is to choose an OLED Laptop (standing for Organic Light Emitting Diode).
 They have stunning visuals, are super speedy, and are more energy-efficient by reducing the emissions of Volatile Organic Compounds (VOCs).
 That’s about half of an LCD laptop, thanks to its self-illuminating structure requiring no backlight.

 Another option is to opt for a device made from recycled materials, which will also have high energy efficiency.
 Laptops with power managers or labelled with Energy Star approval are great, as they are certified as using 25-40% less energy than other models.